python/mypy/docs/source/tutorial.rst

 The Any type
 ************

 A value with the Any type is dynamically typed.
 Any operations are permitted on the value, and the operations are checked at runtime, similar to normal Python code.
-If you do not define a function return value or argument types, these default to Any.
+If you do not define a function return value or argument types, these default to ``Any``.
 Also, a function without an explicit return type is dynamically typed.
 The body of a dynamically typed function is not checked statically.

 Any is compatible with every other type, and vice versa.
-No implicit type check is inserted when assigning a value of type Any to a variable with a more precise type:
+No implicit type check is inserted when assigning a value of type ``Any`` to a variable with a more precise type:

 .. code-block:: python